Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Irregular Riemann-Hilbert correspondence

 and moment map

-\end{defi} The quasi-Hamiltonian spaces from conjugacy classes can be seen as the building blocks of moduli spaces of flat connections on the trivial $G$-bundle on $\mathbb{P}^1$.
+\end{defi} The quasi-Hamiltonian $G$-spaces from conjugacy classes can be seen as the building blocks of moduli spaces of flat connections on the trivial $G$-bundle on $\mathbb{P}^1$.
 Indeed, following \cite{AMM} let $\Sigma_m$ be a sphere with $m$ boundary components, the quasi-Hamiltonian reduction

-of the fusion product of $m$ conjugacy classes $\mathcal{C}_i$ is isomorphic to the moduli space of flat connections on $\Sigma_m$ with the Atiyah-Bott symplectic form. \\
+of the fusion product of $m$ conjugacy classes $\mathcal{C}_i$ is isomorphic to the moduli space of flat connections on $\Sigma_m$ with the Atiyah-Bott symplectic form.

-Let us next recall the building blocks of the monodromy data of meromorphic connections.
+{\bf Symplectic spaces of monodromy data.} Let us next describe the building blocks of the monodromy/Stokes data of meromorphic connections using quasi-Hamiltonian geometry.
 Let $T$ be a maximal torus of $G$ with Lie algebra $\frak t\subset \frak g$ and $B_{\pm}$ denote a pair of opposite Borel subgroups with $B_+\cap B_-=T$.
 Let us consider the family of complex manifolds (see \cite{Boalch3} for the geometrical origins of these spaces where their infinite-dimensional counterparts are described)